 What is the proper balance between respecting someone and showing respect of persons?
-Is formality among church members necessary?
-Desirable?
-How should Christians treat each other in this area?
+How should Christians treat each other in formality among church members?

 Too many feel that they are above the law, but paradoxically, laws proliferate when corruption prevails.
 We must be subject to all law, God's and man's.